vincentchoqueuse/datascience_cheatsheet/docs/python/flask.md

 cd my_flask_project
 ```

 This `app.py` file will serve as a minimal example of how to handle HTTP requests.
-Inside it, you’ll import the [Flask object](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask), and create a function that returns an HTTP response.
+Inside it, you need to import the [Flask object](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask), and create a function that returns an HTTP response.

 ::: code-group
 ```python [app.py]